-IP3’s Project Finance Certified Specialist Program is designed to provide a critical core body of knowledge and skills in project finance and financial modeling.
+The Institute for Public-Private Partnerships® (IP3) designed the Project Finance Certified Specialist Program to provide a critical core body of knowledge and skills in project finance and financial modeling.

 An IP3 Project Finance Specialist Certification validates a breadth of knowledge acquired through immersive training in financial modeling and contractual structuring.